 Universal City is a medium-sized city located in the state of Texas.
 With a population of 19,986 people and five constituent neighborhoods, Universal City is the 136th largest community in Texas.

-Universal City is a decidedly white-collar city, with fully 86.43% of the workforce employed in white-collar jobs, well above the national average.
+Universal City is a decidedly white-collar city, with fully 86.08% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Universal City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Universal City who work in office and administrative support (16.64%), sales jobs (11.67%), and management occupations (9.94%).
+There are especially a lot of people living in Universal City who work in office and administrative support (17.51%), sales jobs (10.62%), and food service (10.28%).

 Also of interest is that Universal City has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Universal City who are college-educated is somewhat higher than the average US community of 21.84%: 27.27% of adults in Universal City have at least a bachelor's degree.
+The overall education level of Universal City is somewhat higher than in the average US city of 21.84%: 27.57% of adults 25 and older in the city have at least a bachelor's degree.

-Universal City is a very ethnically-diverse city.
+Universal City is an extremely ethnically-diverse city.
 The people who call Universal City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Universal City residents report their race to be White, followed by Black or African-American.
 Universal City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.49% of the city’s residents.
-Important ancestries of people in Universal City include Irish, English, Polish, and Scottish.
+People of Hispanic or Latino origin account for 35.08% of the city’s residents.
+Important ancestries of people in Universal City include Irish, English, Scottish, and Italian.

 The most common language spoken in Universal City is English.
 Other important languages spoken here include Spanish and Chinese.